Note 2 - Summary of Significant Accounting Policies

 Research and development expenditures are expensed as incurred, and consist primarily of compensation costs, outside services, and expensed materials.

-Direct advertising costs are expensed as incurred and consist primarily of E-commerce advertisements, sales enablement, content creation, and other direct costs.
-Advertising expense was $188,825 and $368,219 for the six months ended June 30, 2022 and 2021, respectively.
-We also include the cost of attending trade shows under marketing expense.
-We recorded $12,300 and $4698 of expense related to those activities for the six months ended June 30, 2022 and 2021, respectively.
+Direct advertising costs are expensed as incurred and consist primarily of trade shows, sales enablement, content creation, paid engagement and other direct costs.
+Advertising expense was $315,540 and $698,761 for the nine months ended September 30, 2022 and 2021, respectively.
+The decrease in advertising expense is due to lower engagement and content creation costs.

 We account for income taxes using the assets and liability method, which recognizes deferred tax assets and liabilities determined based on the difference between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to affect taxable income.
 Valuation allowances are established to reduce deferred tax assets when, based on available objective evidence, it is more likely than not that the benefit of such assets will not be realized.
 We recognize in the consolidated financial statements only those tax positions determined to be more likely than not of being sustained.